Lunaticsatoshi/GIFT/README.md

 ## How To Use Gift
 - !gifth: Provides you with a list of all the bot's available commands
-- !giftcr: Setup your Giveaway.
+- !giveaway: Setup your Giveaway.
+- !fifreroll: Reroll The Giveaway to select a new winner use !gifreroll #channel-name Message Id of the message
+- !giftdel: Cancel the Giveaway by specifying the giveaway channel name and the message id: use !giftdel #channel_name Id of the giveaway message
 ## Suggestions and Bug Reports
 Suggestions, requests and bug reports are always welcomed.
 If you have any don't forget to leave them in the issues section.